 Landed cost basically assists in tracking the product costs more precisely.
 You can make use of it to factor in things such as shipping, customs duties, insurance, and miscellaneous items.
 It is basically the total price of a product by the time it reaches the buyer.
 Calculating this number manually is pretty much time-consuming and also leads to a loss in profits.
 After the landed cost is set in QuickBooks desktop enterprise, you can see it for any bill that is adding inventory and shipping items.
 QuickBooks involves the landed cost calculation in the bills as part of shipping and handling bills.
 Here are the possible reasons why the landed cost is not calculated in the bill:

 - The bill is missing inventory and assembly items.

 - Or the inventory and assembly item bill are open, or another user is working on it.

 - The currency of the cost is different.

 In order to ensure that the landed cost is calculated accurately, it is recommended to use the enhanced inventory receiving workflow.

-As we mentioned above, landed cost actually help you in tracking the product costs more precisely.
-It can be used to factor in things like shipping, custom duties, insurance, and miscellaneous items.
+As we mentioned above, landed cost actually helps you in tracking the product costs more precisely.
+It can be used to factor in things like shipping, customs duties, insurance, and miscellaneous items.
 After setting up the landed cost, you can see it for any bill added to inventory and shipping items.
-The process to set up the landed cost is not huge, a few simple steps could work.
+The process to set up the landed cost is not huge; a few simple steps could work.
 Let us have a look: